 Monday, December 26th was gear load out day.
 I spent just about all day going over my pack, going over the boat, making sure the lights on the boat worked, hooked the boat trailer to the truck, organizing my food bag,,, just getting everything ready to go.

-For Christmas my mom and dad gave me an Optimus Terra Solo.
+For Christmas my mom and dad gave me an Optimus Terra Solo cook set.
 My personal belief is that you test your gear before you take it on a trip.
 To test my new Terra Solo, I setup my single burner Coleman stove on the stove in my kitchen.
 Then I cooked myself a serving of noodles, just like I would on a camping trip.

 All of the gear was put in the living room next to the front door so it could be loaded in the truck and boat the following morning.